Time

 Step 1

 Prepare the area around the toilet for any likely mess.
-Lay a couple of towels around the base, position a large bucket nearby and put on rubber gloves.
+Position a large bucket nearby and put on rubber gloves.

 Step 2

 Place the end of the auger into the toilet bowl so it points down the drain.
-Turn the handle clockwise to extend the auger’s cable (or “snake”) down into the drain towards your clog.
-Next, learn how to unclog a toilet without using a plunger.
+Turn the handle clockwise to extend the auger cable down the drain toward your clog.

 Step 3

-Closet augers are typically made with about 25 feet of reach, so you might need to crank for a while depending on how far down your clog is.
-When you feel the cable come up against some form of resistance, that means you’ve reached the clog and can stop cranking.
+When you feel the cable meet some form of resistance, you’ve reached the clog and can stop cranking.

 Step 4

 Once you’ve made contact with the clog, push the auger back and forth slightly a few times, then begin to crank the cable back in.
-Your goal here isn’t to bring the entire clog back up the drain; it’s to break down the clog enough so the toilet can flush.
+Your goal here isn’t to bring the entire clog back up the drain, but rather to break it down small enough so it will flush down the toilet.

 Step 5